hg-mirrors/pypy_extradoc/blog/draft/2017-10-how-to-make-80x-faster.rst

-As I said before, this is a very particular example, and the techniques described here do not always apply: it is not realistic to expect an 80x speedup, unfortunately.
+As I said before, this is a very particular example, and the techniques described here do not always apply: it is not realistic to expect an 80x speedup on arbitrary code, unfortunately.
 However, it clearly shows the potential of PyPy when it comes to high-speed computing.
 And most importantly, it's not a toy benchmark which was designed specifically to have good performance on PyPy: it's a real world example, albeit small.